With objections answered, the First Cause Argument is indeed valid.

 A more tangible form of this objection, using physics rather than pure mathematics, would be Guth's Time Arrow Reversal.
-If Time itself flows in the opposite direction "before" the Big Bang, however, than by definition it is no longer a past we are dealing with, but rather an alternate future.
-This can be extended into a Multiverse argument, whereby if 2 timelines can start at the same Big Bang, any number of other timelines can also start there.
+If Time itself flows in the opposite direction "before" the Big Bang, however, then by definition it is no longer a past we are dealing with, but rather an alternate future.
+This can be extended into a Multiverse argument, whereby if two timelines can start at the same Big Bang, any number of other timelines can also start there.

 Objection 8: "The Leibnizian Principle of Sufficient Reason, while very much at home in Classical Physics, has no obvious place in Quantum Mechanics."

 This objection derives from a conflation of different meanings of "nothing" or "nothingness."
 Per Quantum Mechanics, particles do indeed appear from empty space on a regular basis.
 That empty space, however, is not Nothingness in the absolute philosophical sense (nor indeed is any empty space, even by Classical understanding).
 On the contrary, the Quantum vacuum is a space-time with both a fundamental fine structure and various universal force fields.

 Objection 9: "Why rely on an argument like this?
 Aren't the Bible, the Early Church Fathers, and the Doctors of the Church good enough?"